PeterWhittaker/PeterWhittaker.github.io/about.md

 title: About
 ---

 Professionally, I work with [EdgeKeep Inc.](http://www.edgekeep.com).
-We specialize in information security governance, policy, management, and compliance assessments; in identity and access management; and in product management, especially in the information security space.
+We specialize in information security governance, policy, management, and compliance assessments; in identity and access management; and in product management, especially in the information security and identity and access management spaces.

 Socially, you can find me on